A PICK-UP FOR THE PEOPLE (some text hidden)

 SsangYong's updated Musso pick-up aims to continue to shake up its segment.
 Jonathan Crouch takes a look

 SsangYong's Musso pick-up aims to redefine the value proposition for customers in this segment and provide them with rugged but car-like transport.
 It's the only model in the sector tough enough to offer a seven year warranty and its combined payload and towing capacity is unmatched in the class.
-Now it's been further improved with a fresher look.
-And as before, there's the option of a long wheelbase 'Long-bed' 'Rhino' variant at the top of the range.
+Now it's been further improved with the option of a long wheelbase 'Long-bed' 'Saracen+' variant at the top of the range.
 If you're buying in this sector, you probably won't have been considering a Musso.
 Perhaps you should.

 Backgroundword count: 163